DoriCastilla/Eramba-virtual-machine/Establish and config an Eramba VM with static IP in VMware Workstation using Putty.md

-## Establish and config Eramba virtual machine with static IP in VMware Workstation using Putty.
+## Establish and config an Eramba VM with static IP in VMware Workstation using Putty.

 ### Programs and files.
 Running and functioning: